 Contingencies identified during the review for operations horizon are monitored in Real-Time using Real-Time applications and tools.
-ERCOT ISO uses the Voltage Security Assessment Tool (VSAT) and Transient Security Assessment Tool (TSAT) in Real-Time to determine and monitor stability limits, including stability limits that are SOLs.
+ERCOT ISO uses the Voltage Security Assessment Tool (VSAT) in Real-Time to determine and monitor certain voltage stability limits, including stability limits that are SOLs.
 Reliability margins are established for stability limit SOLs through off-line studies and or operational experience, and applied in Real-Time.
 These reliability margins are intended to apply a constraint at a flow less than the SOL to allow time to respond to potential exceedances with the intent of avoiding an exceedance of identified stability limits.

 When using an SSWG case, and where otherwise appropriate, simulations of RAS or AMP actions are allowed and included in the studies.
 This would be determined by the impact the RAS or AMP would have on Facilities in the studies e.g. (If a RAS or AMP is not in the area and does not impact a Facility in the area, it would not be included.)
 If the impact of the RAS or AMP does not affect the type of limit being determined, it may not be included.
 When using the Network Operations Model as the study case, RASs or AMPs are always evaluated as they are modeled as part of the Network Operations Model, unless the RASs or AMPs are in outage.
-RASs or AMPs are allowed in Voltage Security Analysis Tool (VSAT) and Transient Security Analysis Tool (TSAT) as needed.
+RASs or AMPs are allowed in Voltage Security Analysis Tool (VSAT) as needed.
 [FAC-011-3 R3.5].

 Anticipated topology, generation dispatch and load levels are utilized in performing studies in the operations horizon.
 Anticipated topology is incorporated by including planned transmission and resource outages into the study cases, where appropriate.
 Generation dispatch is incorporated by using a typical generation dispatch pattern for a particular load level for studies up to Real-Time.
 Generation dispatch may also be incorporated by using Current Operating Plans (COPs) which are required to be provided by Generator Operators (GOPs) from Real-Time through seven days in the future.
 Current Operating Plans are updated as necessary.
 Load levels are incorporated by using historical loads and load forecasts as appropriate.
 Reliability margins may be applied by using a conservative load forecast, conservative historical load, or by biasing the load forecast in a conservative fashion as appropriate.
 Operating reserves also provide additional reliability margin to account for unplanned outages and forecast error [FAC-011-3 R3.6].

 3.6.
-Determination Criteria
+SOL Determination Criteria

-Based on the assessment results in Section 3.4, additional SOLs are identified if the system performance results in any of the following:
+Based on the assessment results in Section 3.4, interface or stability SOLs are identified if the system performance results in any of the following:

-Transient, dynamic instability (resulting in the loss of a generator due to the instability);
+Transient or dynamic instability (i.e. rotor angle stability resulting in the loss of a generator due to the instability);

 Voltage instability (resulting in voltage collapse);